muzoaru4github/NPVCalculatorBETA/README.md

 README.md
-//this is a financial tool that may be utlized to assist in the protocol of small business and business enterprise fiancial health evaluation.In the context of projext management, calcualating one's "Net Present Value" is a sure directed positon for project sustainability and project optimization.
+//this is a financial tool that may be utlized to assist in the protocol of small business and business enterprise fiancial health evaluation.
+In the context of project management, calcualating one's "Net Present Value" is a sure directed positon for secured project sustainability and project optimization.
 "NPV Checker..." is the app for the every day business owner or start-up brand owner looking to secure an assurance of their business goals and venture capitial tangibles.
 'Go harder..', 'Go further..' with "The NPV Checker..." application today!"//

 //Rates and fees apply.//